a22Dv/Autodocs/README.md

 ## How to use
 Open the script, and set the following variables according to your project's configurations:

+> [!WARNING]
+> These settings are case-sensitive.
+Options are listed on top of the variables in the script itself.

 ```
 CPP_PATH: Path = Path("src/cpp/")